 This is the WISEid user "opt in" page where you can choose to receive an email alerting you of new system notifications and the frequency for receiving those emails.
 Most, if not all, notifications require user attention.
 Examples include: changes requested to student or staff demographic data requiring your approval, addition of comments from dependent districts or DPI regarding changes requested by your district, or existence of errors in recent person uploads.

-For students there is a nightly job that replicates name and birth date changes from WISEdata (replicated from your SIS) into WISEid for the current active school year most recent current primary enrollment.
-These replications will generate a Change Request, if warranted, similar to what happens when you do a Person Upload or on screen edit in WISEid.
+For students, there is a nightly job that replicates name and birth date changes from the SIS to WISEdata, and then into WISEid for the active school year's most recent, current, and primary enrollment.
+These replications will generate a Change Request, if warranted.

 Moving across the screen are the following filters and functions: